thedandano/CST363-Assignment4/Assignment4/readme.md

     * copy mysql-connector-java-8.0.13.jar from ilearn → to tomcat/lib directory.
 * Download and unzip eclipse EE (Must be EE version)
     * https://www.eclipse.org/downloads/packages/release/2019-06/r/eclipse-ideenterprise-java-developers

+## To Run
+* Run mySQL script to build DB
+* Add your DB password to the .JAVA (in the src\cst363 folder) files
+* Start your Tomcat Server
+* Run the html pages